 Table 3 summarizes typical time to failure estimates.
 These appear to provide lifetime estimates for some units in excess of 25 years in certain environments.
-But in reality, the fleet management approach adopted by Powerlink seeks to balance financial impact, labour resources and focus on minimizing risk of not being able to perform timely replacement as needed.
-This usually results on actual replacement scheduled earlier than this.
-Of course, should future replacement be possible without maintaining focus on this being conducted live, there is scope to extend the replacement cycle past 25 years in the case of some insulator suppliers.
+But in reality, the fleet management approach adopted by Powerlink has aimed to balance financial impact, labour resources and focus on minimizing risk of not being able to perform timely replacement as needed.
+This usually has resulted in actual replacement scheduled earlier than this.
+Of course, should future replacement be possible without maintaining focus on this being conducted live, there would be scope to extend the replacement cycle past 25 years in the case of some insulator suppliers.

 Fig. 1 highlights Powerlink’s existing approach to management and scheduling for live line replacement for Catalogue Items 1 and 2.
 This is presented in terms of the classifications for NCI wetting performance as well as corrosion region used to classify environment for cap & pin insulators and galvanized hardware supporting insulator strings.
 Corrosion regions in Queensland are classified from C1 (minimal) to C5 (extreme) risk.
 It should also be noted that ideal replacement intervals for insulators depends as well on replacement and refurbishment intervals for towers and components.
 In this regard, insulator replacement needs to align with scheduled intervals for replacing steelwork and other line hardware.